libertylocked/webscripthook-android/README.md

 # WebScriptHook Android Client
-A simple WebView wrapper for WebScriptHook on Android.
+A simple WebView wrapper for [GTAV WebScriptHook](https://github.com/LibertyLocked/webscripthook) on Android.
 Built with Xamarin